Course Outline

 Format:

 Exercise and Sports Science Australia (ESSA) has identified a number of core skills that are fundamental to Accredited Exercise Physiologist Professional Standards.
-This assessment task captures professional skills in professional practice, exercise assessment, exercise prescription and exercise delivery, and other Accredited Exercise Physiologist Professional Standards.
-Each placement contains components of the overall task and each component must be submitted on time and passed (to satisfactory academic and professional standards) for the overall task to achieve a PU grade.
+This assessment task aims to capture those professional skills and competencies in the areas of professional practice, exercise assessment, exercise prescription, and exercise delivery, Each placement contains components of the overall task and each component must be submitted on time and passed (to satisfactory academic and professional standards) for the overall task to achieve a PU grade.

 The Practicum Portfolio will include the following components/items: